WDI-SEA/interview-questions/readme.md

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
   * http://stackoverflow.com/questions/6887336/what-is-the-difference-between-normalize-css-and-reset-css
-  * Normalize preserves useful defaults while reset unstyles everything, has better documentation, and is more modular.
+  * Normalize preserves useful defaults while reset unstyles everything

-* Describe Floats and how they work.
+* Describe floats and how they work
   * https://developer.mozilla.org/en-US/docs/Web/CSS/float
   * The float CSS property specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will wrap around it.